MiloMargolis/ai-leasing-agent-website/README.md

 ### Solution

-Create an integrated platform that automates student communication, qualifies leads, and optimizes listings across platforms.
+Create an integrated platform that automates prospect communication, qualifies leads, and optimizes listings across platforms.
 The goal is for (human) agents to focus entirely on closing deals, not managing inboxes.

 ---